-- Although COVID-19 created a tale of two cities depending on industry, Q4 2020 proved a rising tide floats all boats as every industry generated positive returns. - There can be no doubt that healthcare (+13.3%) and technology (+15.4%) companies, as the most pandemicresilient, experienced the greatest EV growth in 2020 driven by investors gravitating towards business with higher recurring revenue models.
+- Although COVID-19 created a tale of two cities depending on industry, Q1 2021 saw significant and continued growth across every industry. - There can be no doubt that healthcare (+28.3%) and technology (+27.1%) companies, as the most pandemicresilient, experienced the greatest EV growth since the onset of the pandemic, driven by investors gravitating towards business with higher recurring revenue models.